WorldQL/dreamlab-engine/README.md

 Then open http://localhost:5173/?instance=00000000-0000-0000-0000-000000000000&server=ws%3A%2F%2Flocalhost%3A8001 and you'll see the editor!

 ## **Need Help?**
 If you need any help, feel free to:
+- Post on the forum: https://forum.dreamlab.gg/
 - Open a **[GitHub issue](https://github.com/WorldQL/dreamlab-engine/issues)**
 - Join our **[Discord community](https://discord.gg/nwXFvtJ92g)** and ask questions in the help channel!